Top 10 Best 50th Birthday Gifts

 1. A Birthday Hike

-Why not go for a walk that morning and bring as many as want to go?
+Why not go for a walk that morning and bring anyone who wants to go?
 No need to climb a big mountain; a little one will do.

 2. A Boat Ride